calniotrey/stellaris-list-extender/README.md

 This means the resolution will always be `16^exponent` (by default, 1).
 If the real value would lead to an `x` out of bounds, then it will be considered as +/-255.
 The decimal part of the value is discarded (i.e. the value is truncated).

-There is also 2 scripted_effects for getting decimal places.
+There is also 2 scripted_effects (for "normal" and advanced trigger conditions) for getting decimal places.
 One for getting values in `[-15.9:15.9]` with a resolution of 0.1, and one for values in `[-1:1]` with resolution of 0.01.
-This scripted_effects were implemented by Diagrapher.
+This scripted_effects were originally implemented by Diagrapher.

 Note : The reason for this effect to be so limited is that Stellaris compiles the scripted_effects using parameters at the launch of the game.
 This means that every occurence of this scripted_effect produces around 30 (as there is `2*16 + 1` effects due to the negative and positive).
 This causes a RAM usage increase.
 You can (approximately) write 1 000 times this scripted_effect with a RAM increase of around 2Gbytes.
 Writing 2 000 times this scripted_effect might lead to consequences for the players with low RAM amount such as infinite loading time or CTD.
 If the effect had a higher range, then this would mean a smaller possible amount of times it could be written in the code.
 Please note that this numbers are the number of occurences in code, not during the game.
 If you loop one occurrence one million times, there won't be any problems.
 If you write one million times this scripted_effect, there will be.